PlaceStart/placestart/README.md

 The template file must respect the correct RGB values accepted by the canvas.
 The "invisible green" that marks ignored areas is different from the actual green.

+If you want more details about the execution, you can pass an extra `--debug` option.